jw-meelogic/vanilla-mocha-doom/CONFIG.md

 #### Display

 * `screenblocks`:
-  Controls the screensize, ranging from 3–11.
+  Controls the screensize, ranging from 3-11.
 A value of 10 gives a fullscreen window with the status bar, while 11 gives fullscreen without status bar.
-The default value is 9.
+The default value is 9 (10 in Mocha Doom).
 * `detaillevel`:
   Boolean value which controls the resolution of the screen.
 The logic here is inverted: 0 is high resolution, while 1 is low resolution.
 * `usegamma`: